wearebraid/griddle/readme.md

 #### the `max-body` breakpoint

 There's one extra trick Griddle has up its sleeves when it comes to breakpoints.
-You can override all of the default griddle breakpoints by setting up a `$g-user-breakpoints` variable in your own `.scss` before the `griddle.scss` file is imported.
+You can override all of the default Griddle breakpoints by setting up a `$g-user-breakpoints` variable in your own `.scss` before the `griddle.scss` file is imported.
 Whether you use the defaults or define your own, Griddle inserts one magic breakpoint of its own called `max-body`.

-The `max-body` breakpoint is the breakpoint width at which your `container()` element and and any outside spacing can show at maximum width.
-It's at this exact breakpoint value that the Griddle grid system switches to `auto` for your `container()` left and right margin.
+The `max-body` breakpoint is the minimum width at which your `container()` element and and any outside spacing can show at their maximum possible widths.
+It is at this exact breakpoint value that the Griddle grid system forces a switch to `auto` for your `container()` mixin’s left and right margin.

 The formula for the `max-body` breakpoint is roughly this:

 `$max-body = $max-container-width + ($previous-breakpoint-inset * 2)`

-it's strongly recommended that all of your user-defined breakpoints have `px` or `em` insets defined.
-Let Griddle take care of calculating the switch to `auto` inset for you.
+it's strongly recommended that all of your user-defined breakpoints have `px` or `em` insets defined. **Let Griddle take care of calculating the switch to `auto` inset for you.**

 ## Questions / Issues / Pull Requests
 We've been using Griddle internally for a while now and we're happy to see it in use by others.
 All questions, issues, and pull requests are welcome on this repo.